mnwgh/website-mnwlib/README.md

 - **???** = Possible ToDo, could be 86'd

 #### DO
+- [ ] Update New Books section to include the new books added to the library
+- [ ] Home page layout change: just have every div flow in order from title->currently reading->2024 reads/new books->shelves
 - [ ] Fix the stickiness of the alphabet links on the Books page
-- [ ] Add links to the 2024 Books on the Home page
 - [ ] Learn about JSON and PHP and how to use them for the website
 - [ ] Test website on mobile once you can access it after deployment
 - [ ] Add like buttons to the book pages